History of Basilan: Pre-Hispanic Taguima

 Basilan's earliest settlers was traditionally believed to be the Orang Dampuans originating from the islands of Eastern Indonesia, who are supposed to be the ancestors of the native Yakans.
 They are variously called the Orang Dyaks or the Tagihamas.

-The Yakans, an inland pagan tribe, inhabited the Sulu Archipelago together with the indigenous Sama and Bajau before the Malayan Tausug from Sumatra and Borneo gained control of the area starting 300–200BCE.
+The Yakans, an inland pagan tribe, inhabited the Sulu Archipelago together with the indigenous Sama and Bajau before the ethnically Visayan Tausug, originally from northeastern Mindanao, started migrating into the region from around the 11th to 13th century.

 Historians have scant knowledge of the pre-Spanish history of the indigenous Yakans simply because they have had little contact with other ethnic groups.
 Basilan's nearness to Borneo led to the theory that the Yakan originated from the Dyak.
 Although it is fairly safe to say that Basilan's history is related to that of the Sulu archipelago, it is by no means right to suppose that Basilan's first inhabitants came from Indonesia.

 Recent anthropological and archaeological findings actually point to a reverse pattern of human migration and subsequent habitation.
 Originating from the region we know now as Southern China, some of the earliest human communities constituting the northernmost dark-skinned branches of the first or "southern" wave of human migrations from Africa, ancestors of modern-day Aetas and Negritos, were forced to leave the area in the wake of the arrival of the second wave of human migrants out of Africa, the "northern" wave or the ancestors of present-day Chinese aboriginal tribes.
 These short, dark-skinned and kinky-haired humans first found a home in the relatively isolated island of Taiwan.